ghuntley/workshops/nixos-workshop/modules/01-introduction-to-nixos/README.md

 In NixOS you don’t have to fiddle around with the whole system manually to obtain the configuration that you want.
 You don’t have to use ad-hoc solutions to specify a desired configuration state.
 You don’t need to install additional software to manage system configuration.

+NixOS has atomic upgrades and rollbacks.
+It’s always safe to try an upgrade or configuration change: if things go wrong, you can always roll back to the previous configuration.
+Declarative specs and safe upgrades make NixOS a great system for DevOps use.

 One of the primary differences you'll notice in NixOS when comparing it other GNU/Linux distributions is that NixOS does not follow the [Filesystem Hierarchy Standard][fhs-standard].

 NixOS does not have `/usr/` and `/opt/`.
 NixOS does have `/bin/` and `/usr/bin/`, which contains only `sh` and `env`, respectively — both of which are actually symlinks to the real programs somewhere in `/nix/store/`.

 The top-level location for system binaries — the ones installed explicitly by the administrator are located in `/run/current-system/sw/bin/` and `/run/current-system/sw/sbin/`.
 User-installed programs, on the other hand, are available at their respective `~/.nix-profile/bin/`.
 These locations cannot be modified through normal means; dedicated programs must be used to write to these trees.

 ## 🗹 Recap